LoweLundin/Optimised-Galaxy-Simulations/README.md

 </p>
 <p align="center">Barnes-Hut-Parallelised run with 10000 stars, <img src="/tex/7e9fe18dc67705c858c077c5ee292ab4.svg?invert_in_darkmode&sanitize=true" align=middle width=13.69867124999999pt height=22.465723500000017pt/>t = 0.0001 and <img src="/tex/20d4bcfec3faaaae8404a53c8fc76fb2.svg?invert_in_darkmode&sanitize=true" align=middle width=33.96649739999999pt height=22.831056599999986pt/> = 0.9. <br>
-Note that this is not pre-rendered, but computed in realtime, also the somewhat "laggy" appearance and low framerate compared to actual run is due to GIF-recording limitations.
+Note that this is not pre-rendered, but computed in realtime,  the somewhat "laggy" appearance and low framerate compared to actual run is due to GIF-recording limitations.
 </p>

 The project is split in two parts, Star-by-star and Barnes-Hut-Parallelised.